tempelmann/RunServiceActionForAutomator/README.md

 ### Invoking DEVONthink 3 services

-Even though services of [https://www.devontechnologies.com](DEVONthink 3) appear as "DEVONthink 3: …", you need to use "DEVONthink Pro: …" as the service name for this automator action, or the service may not be found.
+Even though services of [DEVONthink 3](https://www.devontechnologies.com) appear as "DEVONthink 3: …", you need to use "DEVONthink Pro: …" as the service name for this automator action, or the service may not be found.